Sranan Tongo: Phonology and orthography

-Until the middle of the 20th century, most written texts in Sranan, seen at the time as a low-prestige language, used a spelling that was not standardized but based on Dutch orthography, recording an approximation of how Sranan words sound to Dutch ears.
+Until the middle of the 20th century, most written texts in Sranan, seen at the time as a low-prestige language, used a spelling that was not standardized but based on Dutch orthography.
 In view of the considerable differences between the phonologies of Sranan and Dutch, this was not a satisfactory situation.

 With the emergence of a movement striving for the emancipation of Sranan as a respectable language, the need for a phonology-based orthography was felt.
 A more suitable orthography developed as an informal consensus from the publications of linguists studying Sranan and related creoles.
-For every-day use, the Dutch-based spelling remained common, while some literary authors adopted (variants of) the linguistic spelling.
+For everyday use, the Dutch-based spelling remained common, while some literary authors adopted (variants of) the linguistic spelling.
 To end this situation, the Surinamese government commissioned a committee of linguists and writers to define a standard spelling, which was adopted and came into force in 1986.
-This standard basically followed the linguistic consensus.
-However, as the language is not taught in schools, while Dutch is, many speakers are not clearly aware of the principles on which this spelling is based and keep using a Dutchish, variant spelling.
+This standard essentially followed the linguistic consensus.
+As the language is not taught in schools, while Dutch is, many speakers are not clearly aware of the principles on which this spelling is based and continue to use a Dutch-like, variant spelling.